Kiuwan logo

 • A hacker posing as a vendor or outside contractor gains access to your building and takes advantage of one of your developers not locking their computer while they’re on lunch break.

-• Someone has their login credentials taped to their work laptop and has them fully visible for anyone—including potential attackers—to see in the coffee shop or library where they’re working.
+• Someone has their login credentials taped to their work laptop and makes them fully visible for anyone—including potential attackers—to see in the coffee shop or library where they’re working.

 While these scenarios may seem unlikely, the odds are never zero.
-There are also several steps you can take to prevent these types of inside security breaches, such as regularly training your team to recognize potential threats, implementing role-based access control, revoking access for former employees, and using the right app security tools to make your software a more difficult target for hackers.
+Several steps can also be taken to prevent these types of inside security breaches, such as regularly training your team to recognize potential threats, implementing role-based access control, revoking access for former employees, and using the right app security tools to make your software a more difficult target for hackers.

 Software Security Tools That Help